vaquarkhan/microservices-recipes-a-free-gitbook/README.md

 Microservices architecture (Image courtesy: Cloud Application Architecture Guide).

-Martinfowler:
-* As a suite of small services, each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API
-* Services are built around business capabilities
-* services are independently deployable and scalable
-* Bare minimum of centralized management of these services
-* Services may be written in different programming languages(polyglot development).
-* Services should use separate data storage (polyglot persistence ).

 * Sam Newman : “Microservices are small, autonomous services that work together.”

 * Frye:The idea with microservices is to focus on building individual services that do one thing and one thing well.